Shi2oon/MTEX_Pipeline/readme.txt

 5) plot the crystal shape orientation in the maps for illustration

-6) Trace analysis, see details at https://ora.ox.ac.uk/objects/uuid:f2ba08f3-4a27-4619-92ed-bcd3834dadf0/files/d765371972, pages 106-107.
+6) plot traces if you have less than 4 grains but can be made to plot the slip traces of a specific grain; see details at https://ora.ox.ac.uk/objects/uuid:f2ba08f3-4a27-4619-92ed-bcd3834dadf0/files/d765371972, pages 106-107.

-5) plot traces if you have less than 4 grains but can be made to plot the slip traces of a specific grain
+7) Local Schmid factor (see: https://doi.org/10.1016/j.actamat.2016.12.066)

-6) Local schmid factor (see: https://doi.org/10.1016/j.actamat.2016.12.066)
+8) Hough based GNDs (see: https://iopscience.iop.org/article/10.1088/1757-899X/304/1/012003/meta)

-7) Hough based GNDs (see: https://iopscience.iop.org/article/10.1088/1757-899X/304/1/012003/meta)
+9) Anisotropic stiffness matrix, including Young modulus, Poisson ratio, and shear modulus (see supplementary material: https://doi.org/10.1016/j.actamat.2021.117203)

-8) Anisotropic stiffness matrix, including Young modulus, Posion ration, and shear modulus (see: supplementary material: https://www.sciencedirect.com/science/article/abs/pii/S1359645421005838)
+10) merging data from xEBSD code with MTEX (currently deactivated)

-9) create an abaqus model
+11) create an Abaqus model

-feel free to remove the comment and try them and let me know how I can help/improve
+feel free to remove the comments and try them and let me know how I can help/improve

-grainGropu function is good if you want to look to a specific grain and you a have HR-EBSD, it does some fancy calculation for the slip tracing (reference is under review)
+grainGropu function is good if you want to look to a specific grain and you have HR-EBSD; it does some fancy calculations for the slip tracing (see supplementary material: https://doi.org/10.1016/j.actamat.2022.118284, local xSF)